485 W 28th Ave rezoning application

 This development claims to be taking a green initiative and retaining existing trees, but the plan shows that it is NOT retaining any existing trees, and the lot has numerous very-developed trees.
 It claims to be retaining one tree on the North side, but that's actually a decision already made by the adjacent development at 4338-4362 Cambie Street, so it's rather lazy and convenient, and a lie, from this developer.
 Why isn't the development doing more to substantiate its claim?

-Theo asked over 3 years ago
+Theo asked about 4 years ago

 As part of the City’s review of a rezoning application, the City evaluates whether the applicant’s proposed tree management plan is in compliance with applicable policies and bylaws, including the Protection of Trees By-Law.
 The Protection of Trees By-Law aims to have a healthy urban forest and property owners must ensure certain criteria is satisfied if they seek removal of trees on a development site.
 For example, a tree may be considered for removal if it is located within a building envelope and changing the siting of a building with that envelope is not possible.
 Additionally, proposed sidewalk or public realm improvements may also have an impact on tree retention.
 The City will evaluate the extent to which proposed tree retention on this site is in compliance with the Protection of Trees Bylaw as part of its review.